 It also has MSI’s famous BIOS which is specifically tailored for gaming and allows you to better modify your PC components.
 If you do plan on changing motherboards, please run it by me before you do to make sure that it is compatible with the rest of the build.

-The RAM I chose was Hyper X Fury 4GB’s X2 Which equals 8Gb’s in total.
+The RAM I chose was the Ballistix Sport two 4GB’s kit which equals 8Gb’s in total.
 RAM is important simply because you need it to run any programs.
 RAM stands for random access memory, and the more RAM you have the programs, you can have open.

 For gaming nowadays 8gb’s is the minimum and anything lower will handicap this system.
 This is another thing I would advise against changing.

 If you wanted you could always go for 16Gb’s of RAM, but 8Gb’s is more than enough right now and for the foreseeable future.

 For the hard drive, I chose Western Digital 1 TB hard drive.
 Western Digital is a respectable company and also makes high-quality products.
 It’s up to you when it comes to hard drives, but this is my recommendation.